LinerSu/nyu-pl-sum19-rec/Class 04/README.md

 <p align="center">
 <img src="img/exp_bound.png" height="50%" width="50%">
 </p>

 **Question: How to determine the free variable?**

-Think about this question like how to determine variable scoping (static).
+Think about this question as how to determine variable scoping (static).

 ## Alpha renaming (α convension)
 Def.